yashumayank/FastNeo/README.md

 ### AUXILIARY PIPELINES

 Scripts in the benchmarking_scripts folder can be used to run the pipelines that were used to benchmarking this tool.
 These scripts are written to work on a local cluster and each of them has its specific software requirements.
-Please check the commnds used in the pipeline and install all the tools before running them.
+Please check the commands used in the pipeline and install all the tools before running them.

-1) run_gatk_bcftools_lofreq.sh: Pipeline to seach for IEDB and TSNEdb neoepitopes using GATK HaplotypeCaller (McKenna et al., 2010), samtools/bcftools mpileup (Li, 2011), and Lofreq (Wilm et al., 2012).
+1) run_gatk_bcftools_lofreq.sh: Pipeline to search for IEDB and TSNEdb neoepitopes using GATK HaplotypeCaller (McKenna et al., 2010), samtools/bcftools mpileup (Li, 2011), and Lofreq (Wilm et al., 2012).
 The python script cds2neopitopes.py is required to run this pipeline
 2) runEpitopeDB_neoepitopes_STARmapped.sh: Pipeline for neoepitopes search using FastNeo with STAR mapping instead of Bowtie2 (Langmead and Salzberg, 2012).
 This pipeline requires mudskipper (https://github.com/OceanGenomics/mudskipper)